ISISNeutronMuon/SnowSignal/README.md

 This allows each node in the service to automatically located and connect to the other nodes.
 The mesh will automatically heal as members enter and leave.

+### Limitations ###
+At this time this code has only been tested in Linux containers.

+The `UDPRelayTransmit` class requires a raw socket to operate as it needs to
+1. Filter out UDP broadcasts with an Ethernet source originating from the local relay.
+The Ethernet source is rewritten to allow this filtering while the IP source is left alone.
+2. Differentiate UDP broadcast from UDP unicast messages, ignoring the latter.

+These require Level 1 and 2 access and thus raw sockets.
+As the Python socket package does not support such access on Windows it has not been possible to make this tool compatible with that OS.
+(And earlier version using ScaPy was compatible.)

 ## The Problem
 The EPICS PVAccess protocol uses a mixture of UDP broadcast, UDP unicast and TCP (in roughly that order) to establish communication between a client and a server.
 In this case a client is making a query for a PV and its value (or some other field), e.g. a pvget while the server holds the requested PV.